PeterAltmann/SSIdemo/README.md

 ## Lab 3

-In Lab 3. we take a closer look at ACA-Py and see how we can use it to start our own agents and issue a VC.
+In Lab 3. we continue taking a closer look at ACA-Py and see how we can use it to start our own agents and issue a VC within the context of Authentic Company Data.
 See this [link](https://github.com/PeterAltmann/SSIdemo/blob/main/LAB3.md).